tonysohn/jwst-fgstoj-tools/README.md

     (2) This tool is for solving the matrix equation in its full form - see the accompanying PDF file for details on how the matrix equation is set up and how to solve it.
 The solution requires at least 3 calibration sources.

-- **`VtoJ_siaf.py`**
+- **`VtoJ_SIAF.py`**
 This tool was written to calculate the `V2Ref, V3Ref, V3IdlYAngle` SIAF parameters for the psudo-aperture J-FRAME for FGS1.
 Everytime the FGS-to-J matrix is updated, this tool must be run to update these SIAF parameters for the J-FRAME aperture.
-The `vtoj_siaf.ipynb` Jupyter notebook provides examples on how to run the tool.
+The `VtoJ_SIAF.ipynb` Jupyter notebook provides examples on how to run the tool.